NZ Youth and Porn report reveals teens struggling to cut back

 Viewers were more likely to see a focus on men's pleasure and dominance of others, while also being more likely to see women being demeaned, subject to violence or aggression, and subject to non-consensual behaviour.

-Most young people access porn on their smart phones – 65 per cent reported accessing it on a device, while 55 per cent said they used a computer, tablet, TV, or other device.
+Most young people access porn on their smartphones – 65 per cent reported accessing it on a device, while 55 per cent said they used a computer, tablet, TV, or other device.

-The "Playboy under the bed" is on the way out, with only 8 per cent accessing it with a magazine or book.
+Only 8 per cent accessed it through a magazine or book.

 They are also using porn as a learning tool, with over half of the respondents saying they use it as a way to learn about sex.